nymtech/docs/content/run-nym-nodes/mixnodes.md

 1. `--id` a name for this mixnode (determines where the config file will be saved, keep it to one word)
 1. `--host` needs to be an IPv4 or IPv6 address.
 If you're planning to join the testnet, you'll need to make sure this address is routable from the open internet.
 Hostnames also work but they need to be resolvable at the time you `init`.
+1. `--layer` needs to be an integer (1, 2, or 3) to assign the mixnode to a layer in the network topology.
+This option will go away in a few weeks, as we're working on having the system assign layer automatically according to need.

 If you'd like, you can add in: